Researchers estimate that up to 15 million Americans have food allergies. This includes nearly 6 million children under the age of 18.

 M.D., FAAAAI, President, American Academy of Allergy, Asthma & Immunology

-Food allergies affect about 1 in 13 children, or roughly two in every classroom.
-Even more alarming is how much more common having a food allergy appears to have become in a short period of time and how dangerous it can be.
+These allergies affect about 1 in 13 children, or roughly two in every classroom.
+Even more alarming is how much more common having a food allergy appears to have become in a short period of time, and how dangerous it can be.